kelepool/docs.kelepool.com/src/en/developers/ethereum/api/Hardware.md

 There is a `count` in the requested parameter here, which is calculated by the user's staking amount.
 There are calculation examples below.
 Here, `2` is passed in, so two pieces of verification node information are returned.
 You may find that their `withdrawal certificate` is the same.
 In the future, users can withdraw the staking amount and income of all nodes through a withdrawal certificate.
 Since users may pass in 35, 100, and 89, which are not multiples of 32, when staking, Hardware wallet needs to calculate the effective number of stakings, and only allows users to staking multiples of 32.

- - Number of validating nodes = `(The amount of ETH stakingd by users - (the amount of ETH stakingd by users % 32)) / 32`
+ - Number of validating nodes = `(The amount of ETH staked by users - (the amount of ETH staked by users % 32)) / 32`
- - Effective staking amount = `(user stakingd ETH amount - (user stakingd ETH amount % 32))`
+ - Effective staking amount = `(user staked ETH amount - (user staked ETH amount % 32))`
  - Large staking fee = `0.05 * number of validators`

-Suppose the user stakingd 68ETH:
+Suppose the user staked 68ETH:
  - Number of validators = (68 - 68 % 32) / 32 = 2
  - Number of valid stakings = (68 - 68 % 32) = 64
  - Large staking fee = 0.05 * 2 = 0.1ETH